margaretmz/awesome-tensorflow-lite/README.md

-# Awesome TFLite Collection
+# Awesome TFLite
 TensorFlow Lite is a set of tools that help convert TensorFlow models to run on edge devices.

-This is a collection of links to TFLite models along with sample app, model zoo, learning resources and helpful tools.
+This is a collection of links to TFLite models along with sample apps, model zoo, helpful tools and learning resources.
 Please submit a PR if you would like to contribute your TFLite models, demo apps or know of any other TFLite learning resources.

 ***
 ## TFLite models